ahmed-alllam/Koshkie-Android-App/README.md

 # Introduction

-This an android App built on to of my backend rest api see here : https://github.com/ahmedemad3965/Koshkie-Server
+This an android App built on top of my backend rest api see here : https://github.com/ahmedemad3965/Koshkie-Server

 This app is not finished yet but will be completed soon!